Importation of goods for people with disabilities

 Procedure at importation

-You will need to present the following to Revenue at the time of importation, or to affix to your parcel if sending goods by post:
+You should present the following to Revenue at the time of importation:

 - A letter from the supplier confirming the goods are being donated free of charge if you are claiming relief from VAT.

-- mark the parcel 'Goods for people with disabilities: Exemption from import charges claimed'.
+- mark the parcel 'Goods for people with disabilities - exemption from import charges claimed'

 - enter code C24 in D/E 1/11 of the declaration if you are a person with a disability importing the goods for yourself